the-turing-way/the-turing-way/book/website/collaboration/research-infrastructure-roles/data-steward/data-steward-casestudy.md

 ## Intro
 My name is [Esther Plomp](https://estherplomp.github.io/) and I’m currently a Data Steward at the Delft University of Technology in the Netherlands.
-I work at the Faculty of Applied Sciences since 2018.
+I have worked at the Faculty of Applied Sciences since 2018.
 Before I joined the Data Stewards at TU Delft I studied archaeology in Leiden and I did a PhD in bioarchaeology at the Vrije Universiteit Amsterdam at the Earth Science department.
 My [research focused on the chemical composition of human teeth](https://doi.org/10.5281/zenodo.3929551).
 This chemical composition, or isotope ratio, in your teeth may reveal where you grew up when your teeth formed.